AgentSmithyAI/agentsmithy-agent/docs/checkpoints-and-transactions.md

 3. **Dialog isolation**
    - Each dialog has its own Git repository
    - Checkpoints from one dialog are not visible in another

+4. **Best-effort restore**
+   - Files that cannot be written during restore (e.g., in use by running process) are skipped
+   - Restore logs which files were skipped
+   - Most files will be restored successfully

 ## Debugging